Doctoral dissertations in the Faculty of Social Sciences

 • Members of the thesis committee, if any

 The aim is to settle possible disqualification issues before the appointment of preliminary examiners.
-However, should a preliminary examiner be uncertain of their status with regard to disqualification in hindsight, they are requested to contact the Faculty’s doctoral student services as soon as possible.
+However, should a preliminary examiner be uncertain of their status regarding disqualification in hindsight, they are requested to contact the faculty’s doctoral student services as soon as possible.

 Opponent

-The opponent’s task is to carry out a final academic examination of the thesis in the public examination and participate in grading the thesis as a member of the grading committee entitled to vote.
+The opponent’s task is to carry out a final academic examination of the dissertation in the public examination and participate in grading the dissertations as a member of the grading committee entitled to vote.
 The opponent must be a professor or docent or a scholar with equivalent academic qualifications and should have experience on doctoral supervision.
 The opponent or opponents are always to be selected from outside the doctoral candidate’s home faculty and, as a rule, also from outside the University of Helsinki.
-A preliminary examiner can act as an opponent only for a good reason.
-Such a reason may be based on the language or the topic of the thesis, or it may be that due to disqualification principles, no new opponent candidates would be reasonably available.
-The thesis supervisor may not act as the opponent.
+A preliminary examiner can act as an opponent.
+The dissertation supervisor may not act as the opponent.

 Custos

 The custos chairs the public examination.
-As a rule, the faculty council appoints the primary supervisor of the thesis to act as the custos in the public examination.
+As a rule, the Faculty Council appoints the primary supervisor of the thesis to act as the custos in the public examination.
 The custos must be a faculty professor or associate professor, or a docent employed by the faculty.
-If the custos is the thesis supervisor, this will preclude them from participating in the drawing up of the grading proposal.
+If the custos is the dissertation supervisor, this will preclude them from participating in the grading proposal.
 If the custos is not disqualified from participating in the grading, they may act as the second faculty representative.

-In particular in the case of an international opponent, it is the duty of the custos to ensure that the opponent receives all the necessary information about the public examination practices and the grading of doctoral theses.
-The custos is responsible for ensuring that any negotiations related to the grading of the doctoral thesis have been completed prior to the opponent submitting their statement.
-The custos will also host the opponent and, when needed, advise the opponent on the Faculty practices related to travel and accommodation arrangements (see the section Opponent fee and travel expenses).
+In particular in the case of an international opponent, it is the duty of the custos to ensure that the opponent receives all the necessary information about the public examination practices and the grading of doctoral dissertation.
+The custos is responsible for ensuring that any negotiations related to the grading of the doctoral dissertation have been completed prior to the opponent submitting their statement.
+The custos will also host the opponent and, when needed, advise the opponent on the faculty practices related to travel and accommodation arrangements (see the section Opponent’s fee and travel and other expenses).

 Faculty representatives